 According to the Atlanta Journal-Constitution, the motorcyclist had run out of gas, and had stopped his motorcycle in the merge area between the westbound lanes of I-20 and I-285 on-ramp.
 He was struck by a motorist, who then drove off from the scene of the accident.
-Unfortunately for the motorist, an off-duty trooper was just behind the motorcycle, and gave chase.
-The driver has been arrested.
-Unfortunately, the motorcyclist did not make it.
+Unfortunately for the motorist, an off-duty trooper was just behind the motorcycle, and gave chase and the at-fault driver has been arrested and faces a host of charges.
+The motorcyclist did not survive the crash.

-Unfortunately for motorcyclists, the odds are not in their favor.
-In 2009, approximately 5,000 motorcyclists were killed in accidents across the US.
-Those were the highest numbers since the National Highway Traffic Safety Administration began recording motorcycle crash fatality data more than three decades ago.
+It’s pretty clear for motorcyclists — the odds are not in their favor.
+In 2009, approximately 5,000 motorcyclists were killed in accidents across the U.S. Those were the highest numbers since the National Highway Traffic Safety Administration began recording motorcycle crash fatality data more than three decades ago.
 The numbers have been climbing steadily over the past 11 years.
 In fact, motorcycle crash fatalities currently account for roughly 14% of the total number of traffic fatalities in the country.